awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

     --window-id mw-0c50858d01EXAMPLE ^
     --schedule "rate(7 days)"
 ```
-For information about managing maintenance window schedules, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md) and [Reference: Maintenance Windows Scheduling and Active Period Options](maintenance-windows-schedule-options.md)\.
+For information about managing maintenance window schedules, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md) and [Reference: Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.
-For information about using the AWS CLI to modify a maintenance window, see [Tutorial: Update a Maintenance Window \(AWS CLI\)](maintenance-windows-cli-tutorials-update.md)\.
+For information about using the AWS CLI to modify a maintenance window, see [Tutorial: Update a maintenance window \(AWS CLI\)](maintenance-windows-cli-tutorials-update.md)\.

-For practice running AWS CLI commands to view more details about your maintenance window task and its executions, continue to [Tutorial: View Information About Tasks and Task Executions \(AWS CLI\)](mw-cli-tutorial-task-info.md)\.
+For practice running AWS CLI commands to view more details about your maintenance window task and its executions, continue to [Tutorial: View information about tasks and task executions \(AWS CLI\)](mw-cli-tutorial-task-info.md)\.

 **About tutorial command output**
 It's beyond the scope of this tutorial to use the AWS CLI to view the *output* of the Run Command command associated with your maintenance window task executions\.